braden-w/braden-w/README.md

 Hey everyone, I'm Braden! 👋

-I'm building **Epicenter**—open-source tools to capture, refine, and export your ideas (YC S25).
-I started as a humanities student at Yale studying Ethics, Politics, and Economics, but fell in love with coding in my first year.
+I'm building **Epicenter** (YC S25).
+I started as a humanities student at Yale studying `Ethics, Politics, and Economics`, but fell in love with `coding` in my first year.
+Now, I seek to bridge the gaps between the two disciplines, building and writing in public as avenues to do good. 🧑‍💻

-Now, I work to bridge these disciplines through software that respects human creativity.
-Here's what I'm building:

-- **[Whispering](https://github.com/braden-w/whispering)**: A reliable transcription app to capture your raw ideas—voice recordings, meetings, spontaneous notes—anywhere, anytime
-- **A local-first "second brain"**: An integrated open-source Obsidian alternative to organize, refine, and connect your thoughts (coming soon)
-- **Multi-format publishing tools**: Like Substack, but deeply integrated into your local files.
-Write once, export everywhere: text, video, or audio

-Currently, I'm focused on automating boring steps—such as transcription, formatting, and cross-posting—so you can focus on thinking and writing.
-The eventual goal?
-Build in public with a community of intellectuals, experts, and thinkers who believe human reflection still matters.

-**Our moonshot:** Create publishing infrastructure that empowers anyone to share ideas that stand out from AI-generated noise.
-The world needs more genuine voices, not more "slop."

-If you:
-- Love open source and believe in data ownership
-- Have ever under-shared your best ideas
-- Want to help build tools that reward reflection over reaction

-You belong here.
-Contribute to the code, shape the community, and prove that human authenticity can thrive in the age of AI.

----
+At Epicenter, I build open-source tooling that maximizes data ownership and transparency.
+Our vision is to store your entire life in a portable folder of plaintext and SQLite, and build an ecosystem of local-first, open-source apps on top of this shared memory.

+While I've been fortunate to have wonderful industry jobs in the past, open-source software has a special place in my heart.
+It is liberating to code without worrying about profits and temptations to monetize users or profit from their data.
+While I make much less in open-source software, I am fortunate to make it my full-time career.

-Your support through [sponsorships](https://github.com/sponsors/braden-w) is greatly appreciated, but please only contribute if you're financially secure.
-Your contributions enable projects like Whispering that help the entire community.\
+Your support through [sponsorships](https://github.com/sponsors/braden-w) is greatly appreciated, but please only contribute if you feel financially secure enough to do so.
+Your contributions enable me to pursue and develop projects like [Epicenter](https://github.com/epicenter-so/epicenter), [Wellcrafted](https://github.com/wellcrafted-dev/wellcrafted), and other projects that I hope to help the community.
+Thank you for your time!

-That said, if you're feeling generous, consider supporting other open-source maintainers doing incredible work!
-The ecosystem thrives when we support each other.

----

-*Building in public with a community of writers, thinkers, and builders who believe human reflection still matters.*